pranavwadekar98/grep_in_go/README.md

 Assumption:
 1. Word matching is case sensitive.
 2. For naive_main input would be a file which would be in the current directory
+3. Only .txt files will get consider

 Test Cases:
 1. throw err if file does not exists, does not have permission
 2. print null if word does not matches
 3. print all words from file which matches

+I/O:
+I - "some_text.txt" (Expecting in the current directory) O - ["Ppranavisokokatwork" "pranavwadekar"]

 For goroutine_single_file_main.go
 Assumption: